Skip to main content

 Element 13: Complaint Handling Process

-Payrix has established Canada Compliance Guide on the online resource center that outlined the
+Payrix has established a Canada Compliance Guide on the online resource center that outlines the

 complaint intake process.
 The Code Complaint Intake Process sets out the steps taken by Payrix’s